eapolat/eapolat/README.md

 - 🔭 I’m currently a student in Bilkent University.
 - 🌱 I’m currently learning Java.
-- 🤔 I study mathematics departmant.
+- 🤔 My department is Mathematics.
 -->